SystemsApproach/ops/preface.rst

 various tools that help and the hard problems that no amount of tooling can eliminate.

-That there are challenging technical issues to address (despite marketing claims to the contrary) should come as no surprise.
+It should come as no surprise that there are challenging technical issues to address (despite marketing claims to the contrary).
 After all, how to operationalize a computing system is a question that’s as old as the field of *Operating Systems*.
 Operationalizing a cloud is just today’s version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
-That this topic is both timely and foundational are among the reasons it is worth studying.
+This topic is both timely and foundational.

 Acknowledgements
 ------------------